 Location: Cane Garden Bay, Tortola

-It’s official the amount of peanut butter our boat consumes as a whole is concerning.
-It seems that every meal we somehow find a way to incorporate peanut butter.
-This morning we woke up and started out the day with breakfast which was oatmeal.
-And surprise surprise the peanut butter was brought out.
-It was a hard morning for Zoe because we ran out of apples so her normal apple and peanut butter became just a spoonful of peanut butter.
-We finished eating and dishy pitting while under way then me, Zoe, Addy, and Kennedy all worked on our friendship bracelets.
-My water bottle is now covered in strings for all the bracelets I’m making When we anchored all the dolphins went turtle tagging.
-It was not very successful considering we saw a grand total of 0 Turtles.
-But Dylan and Arther said it was funny to see all of just getting towed around the boat.
-We then ate lunch where Maddie beat her fear of hot cheese by trying a quesadilla.
-After lunch we moved to a new spot to dive.
-Here dolphins continued our research dives.
-Zoe, Maddie, Addy and I counted the amount of goby on different size coral heads we also did not get lost which for me and Maddie is always a win.
+After lunch, we moved to a new spot to dive.
+Here, dolphins continued our research dives.
+Zoe, Maddie, Addy, and I counted the number of goby on different-sized coral heads.
+We also did not get lost, which, for me and Maddie, is always a win.
 Kennedy, Maya, and Gabe continued to study damsel fish aggression.
-The Neptunes had a fun dive Sloane, Breckyn, Ellory, Arther, and Dylan all said they were glad they were able to successfully navigate back to the boat.
-When we got back we were able to take down below showers so we all feel extra clean.
-Maddie and Ellory then started dinner, which would have been pretty good if it wasn’t for the lettuce in the salad being frozen, and then becoming extremely mushy.
+The Neptunes had a fun div.e Sloane, Breckyn, Ellory, Arther, and Dylan all said they were glad they were able to successfully navigate back to the boat.
+When we got back, we were able to take down below showers, so we all feel extra clean.
+Maddie and Ellory then started dinner, which would have been pretty good if it hadn’t been for the lettuce in the salad being frozen and then becoming extremely mushy.
 I don’t think a single bite of the salad was eaten.
 Now as I write this everyone else is doing dishy pit, and we dropped another fork which is quite unfortunate as we already don’t have enough, meals have become a race of who is able to use a fork and who is stuck with a spoon.
 We will have to see who gets sacrificed to free dive down for it.
-It’s also raining which created the most gorgeous sunset.
-Tonight we will hopefully get to sleep early as we need to wake up at 6 am for a hike tomorrow.
+It’s also raining, which created the most gorgeous sunset.
+Tonight we will hopefully get to sleep early, as we need to wake up at 6 am for a hike tomorrow.
 X